 A few years ago, around the start of a new year, I found myself walking around my neighborhood with a friend of mine.
 As we were enjoying an uncharacteristically cold day in Los Angeles, coffees in hand, he asked me what my goals were for the year.

 Achieving our goals can be elusive for many reasons.
-Goals often require you to change your behavior, act in the face of your fears, and navigate circumstances outside of your control.
+Goals often require you to change your behaviour, act in the face of your fears, and navigate circumstances outside of your control.
 So even if you succeed in changing the thing within your control — yourself — you are still subject to outside circumstances, like a pandemic, or whatever the hell the stock market is doing.
 Realistically, there’s kind of a flaw inherent in setting out to achieve a specific outcome in life.
 When you don’t arrive at your intended destination, because a lot of things are out of our control — you’ve failed.
 I realized that the way we typically set goals isn’t the best way to attain meaningful achievement in our lives.

 So, I responded to my friend: “This year, my goal is to have no goals.”
 It’s not that I don’t want to achieve things or to self-direct my life — on the contrary.
 But, what I’ve observed from the successes I’ve had is that achievement often requires an approach where you don’t focus on an outcome with a finish line.
 Instead, it’s about the process that’s committed to.
 So rather than having a goal to save $8,000, it’s committing to save 20 percent of every inflow — indefinitely.
 Our goals need to be less about arriving at a destination and more about the journey.

 Sounds corny, but a study published in the Journal of Personality and Social Psychology: Attitudes and Social Cognition showed that people who viewed their goals as “completing a journey” as opposed to “arriving at a destination” were more likely to maintain good behaviours.
 And ultimately, that’s what we’re trying to do: maintain good behaviours, consistently, over time.